 The temptation will be there to spend money, but you can also enjoy the markets by just wondering around taking photos.
 The best markets in Sydney to visit include:

-- Bondi Markets – Open Sunday’s offering original designer clothing, hand made jewellery, arts, crafts, retro furniture, vintage clothes and more.
+- Bondi Markets – Open Sundays offering original designer clothing, handmade jewelry, arts, and crafts, retro furniture, vintage clothes, and more.

-- The Rocks Markets – Saturday’s and Sunday’s offering fashion, arts & crafts, jewellery, music & books, health & beauty, souvenirs.
+- The Rocks Markets – Saturdays and Sundays offering fashion, arts & crafts, jewelry, music & books, health & beauty, and souvenirs.

 - Paddy’s Markets – Huge market near Chinatown selling fruit & vegetables, clothing, CDs, flowers, sunglasses, jewellery, tourist souvenirs, and much more.

-- Sydney Fish Market – authentic working fish market.
+- Sydney Fish Market – authentic working fish market and one of the largest in the southern hemisphere.
 Catch the metro light rail from Central.